 What does the tracking code do?

-The tracking code allows you to:
+The tracking code is required in order to:

 - see the web pages that both anonymous and known contacts visit;